- The reason why we wrote a script to compile MacPorts

 # Permissions log filessudo chmod 644 macports.err.log macports.out.log

 Next you want to setup the LaunchDaemon that runs the updater.
-Navigate to the default location where LaunchDaemons are stored:

-sudo nano info.term7.macports.updater
+sudo nano /Library/LaunchDaemons/info.term7.macports.updater

 <?xml version="1.0" encoding="UTF-8"?>